Irv Levin: Biography

 Levin was raised in Chicago.
 He is of Jewish descent.
 He served as a bombardier during World War II stationed in California.
 He later moved to California where his father-in-law helped him to get a job in the film industry.

 Levin began his film career as the president of Filmmakers Releasing Organization, a film distribution company founded by independent producers Collier Young and Ida Lupino.
 When American Broadcasting-Paramount Theatres, Inc. decided to expand to film production in 1956, Levin was named the first president of the Am-Par Picture Corporation.
 AB-PT sold Levin and Harry L. Mandell AB-PT Pictures and AB-PT Distribution Corporation in May 1958 and reformed the company as Atlas Pictures Corporation.
 Levin and Mandell then brought on Maurice Duke and Henry F. Ehrlich to form a TV production company, Sindee Productions Inc. with its first series Pancho Villa through distributor MCA.

 In 1961, Levin joined National Theaters & Television, Inc. as a vice president.
-In 1962 Eugene V. Klein restructured the company into National General Corp., where Levin served as the executive vice president from 1962–1969 and president and CEO from 1969–1972.
+In 1962 Eugene V. Klein restructured the company into National General Corp., where Levin served as the executive vice president from 1962 to 1969 and president and CEO from 1969 to 1972.
 Levin was also president of NGC's entertainment assets, which included National General Pictures and The Chinese Theatre.